LoopKit/loopdocs/docs/installing.md

 ![Targets View](img/target_view.jpg)

 ********************************
 <b>At this point in the process, you should make any custom configurations to your Loop app before you finish with the installation of Loop on your iPhone.
-If you want to make any of the customizations yourself, the step-by-step instructions are provided.
+If you want to make any of the customizations yourself, the step-by-step instructions are provided below (or by clicking on the link to the left).
 When you’ve completed those customizations, please return here and follow the next steps to finish the installation of Loop.</b>
 ********************************

 All done with customizations?
 Let’s finish the installation of the Loop app onto your iPhone.
 Select your device and then press the “play” button (or build button) to start XCode on its way.
 [You may be prompted to add the iPhone to your Developer Account...go ahead and do so.]
 You’ll see the progression of the build in the status window.
 If the build is successful, it will say “finished running Loop” in the status bar.
 If the build fails, it will show you red error alerts and you can read what the failure was.
 Yellow error alerts do not cause the build to fail, those are just warnings.